Retail Mystery Shopping: Strengthening Age Controls and Responsible Sales at the Point of Sale

 Certification, standards, and continuous improvement

 The webinar also highlighted the role of responsible gaming certification in reinforcing good practice.
-During the session, digitalRG shared updates from the latest certification cycle, with 21 lotteries achieving certification across Levels 2, 3, and 4, demonstrating ongoing progress across the sector.
+During the session, digitalRG shared updates from the latest certification cycle, with 20 lotteries announced today as having achieved the WLA Responsible Gaming certification framework across Levels 2, 3, and 4 demonstrating ongoing progress across the sector.

 Certification was discussed not as an end goal, but as a framework that supports structure, accountability, and continuous development, particularly when combined with practical tools such as mystery shopping programmes.